dhb2128/full-FORCE-demos/Python/README.md

 5. `pip install joblib`

 * Alternatively, you can just run `conda env create -f environment.yml` in the python folder of this repo.
+* Then run `source activate FORCE` before opening the notebookes with `jupyter notebook`